dangal2017/dangal2017.github.io/_posts/2019-6-5-XcelToDoc.md

 Step : 5 Click on "Get updated doc" button to get updated doc.
 The updated doc gets stored in the same folder as created in step 2.

 Pay heed to the exception messages printed on the UI.
 They are important to catch any errors that occurred during the conversion.

+For a really big excel containing more than 5 sheets, the UI unfortunately hangs and it shows Not responding.
+For a 10 sheet workbook, the time the script took was easily 90 seconds, seems a lot for something a computer does, but isn't it atleast better than manually making the doc? :)

 As with every software or script, this script might have bugs which are not yet reported or found.
 Please Quality check your work twice before sending out to any one else.
 This script is protected under the MIT license.